 German Online is a series of online distance learning courses for high school students.
 The students receive credit for the courses from their high school just as if they were taking them from an onsite teacher.
 We offer German I, II, III, IV and AP German.
-Oklahoma State University has been offering these courses since 1985, first by satellite and now via the Internet with Arts & Sciences Outreach.
-During those years more than 20,000 students from all over the country have learned German with us.
-Local class sizes range from one to 25 students.
+Oklahoma State University has been offering these courses since 1985, first by satellite and now via the Internet through Arts & Sciences Outreach.
+During those years more than 20,000 students from all over the country and globally have learned German with us.
+Local class sizes range from 1 to 25 students.
 The courses are intended to fill the need for foreign language instruction when no qualified teacher is available.

 How does the program work?

 Students work through the course by completing a series of worksheets using our course materials, which include videos, animations, sound files, and German texts.
 All course content is hosted on our servers and is delivered asynchronously, at the student’s convenience.
 There is no requirement for students to attend group lessons, though we do encourage students to take part in tutoring sessions.

 Lessons will focus on developing the student’s understanding of German grammar and vocabulary, as well as a basic understanding of German culture.
 Lessons are organized into a 150-day plan.
 Students who complete one day of work per day, Monday through Friday, will finish the course in slightly less than two semesters.
 Students working on a block schedule are advised to complete two days of work per day in order to finish within one semester.
 Students who need additional time are free to work at a slower pace as well, but all coursework must be completed within 365 days of a student starting the course.

 While students are not required to attend virtual classes, we do offer individual tutoring sessions, which we encourage students to take advantage of.
 Students can schedule these at their convenience, and our scheduling software will ensure a staff member is available to speak with them.
 Instructors will answer questions, quiz students on course content, practice speaking and pronunciation skills, or offer additional insight and instruction.